ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 Unlike other ControlNet models that extract specific features to guide the diffusion generation process, the ControlNet Tile model doesn't require any preprocessing.
 It operates differently from models like ControlNet Depth, Scribble, or others.

-A Quick Recap: Stable Diffusion and ControlNet
+A quick recap: Stable Diffusion and ControlNet

 Stable Diffusion, a suite of models introduced by Stability AI, represents a significant advancement over previous state-of-the-art image generation models like GANs.
 Its architecture allows for efficient training on extensive datasets, giving it the remarkable ability to render intricate details, including a variety of textures.
+In case you need more general introduction, we have covered it in our previous Stable Diffusion series.

 However, Stable Diffusion has some quirks when it comes to composition.
 It's infamous for producing unwanted artifacts, such as superfluous digits, incorrect placement of objects or figures, and distorted body shapes.
 In essence, while Stable Diffusion excels at filling pixels with detail, it has yet to achieve the nuanced artistry of a master painter.